-Some sufferers experience a noticeable reduction in tactile sensation – describing their genitals as feeling less sensitive or numb, as if exposed to an anesthetic.
-Others perceive little or no change in tactile sensation, but notice a reduction in sexual sensation.
-These problems can also be accompanied by reduced nipple sensitivity.
+Some patients experience a noticeable reduction in tactile sensation – genitals feel like their were exposed to an anesthetic.
+Others notice a reduction in sexual sensation.

-Orgasm is typically experienced with a decreased or loss of pleasurable feeling, often referred to as a pleasureless or muted orgasm.
+Orgasm is experienced with a decreased or loss of pleasurable feeling, often referred to as a pleasureless or muted orgasm.
 There can also be noticeably weaker muscle contractions.
-Although men and women with PSSD often have more difficulty in achieving orgasm, premature ejaculation can also develop .

 While PSSD can often result in lower than normal testosterone levels, this is not responsible for the condition.
 Restoring hormone levels back to normal with medication fails to resolve the problem.